madprops/airc/README.md

 `owners` can't be added or removed through commands, they must be modified manually in the config file and the bot must be restarted.

 ---

+The prefix "!" can be changed to another character in the config.

+---